binaryphile/docker-redmine/README.md

 To stop it, run `docker stop $(docker ps -l)`.

-`initialize-production.sh` will create the redmine user and database as well as load the default Redmine data.
+`initialize.sh` will create the redmine user and database as well as load the default Redmine data.

 `redmine.sh` runs a production redmine instance in daemon mode in the